 Terms 2 and 3

-Students take five study modules, one from each timetable slot.
-The recommended options are given below, followed by further optional modules.
+Students take five study modules, one from each timetable slot (Slot 1, Slot 2 etc.).
+The options are given below:

-C1 Recommended options: Designing Disease Control Programmes in Developing Countries; Economic Analysis for Health Policy; Epidemiology & Control of Malaria; Health Care Evaluation; Maternal & Child Nutrition; Study Design: Writing a Study Proposal.
-Further optional modules: Drugs, Alcohol and Tobacco; Health Promotion Approaches and Methods; Research Design & Analysis.
+Slot 1: Designing Disease Control Programmes in Developing Countries; Drugs, Alcohol and Tobacco; Economic Analysis for Health Policy; Epidemiology & Control of Malaria; Health Care Evaluation; Health Promotion Approaches and Methods; Maternal & Child Nutrition; Research Design & Analysis; Sociological Approaches to Health; Study Design: Writing A Proposal

 Students complete a research project and prepare a written report on an approved subject of their choice.
 This may entail analysis of work done by the participant before the course, writing a proposal for a study to be carried out on completion of the course, or a critical review of the literature on a relevant subject.
 Fieldwork may also be undertaken as the basis for this report.
 Students undertaking projects overseas may require additional funding to cover costs and this must be obtained by the student concerned.
 The project completion date is late August or early September.